Once you make this easy Homemade Onion Gravy with Red Wine, it will soon become your favourite.

 Since he was so nice to cook my dinner, I wanted to make it a little extra special with a great red wine gravy.
 You know Julia Child’s saying, “I love to cook with wine, sometimes I even put it in the food”.

 Are you a gravy lover?
-I AM!
-Turkey, beef and mushroom.
-They are ALL delicious.
+I am!
+Turkey, beef, and mushroom.
+They are all delicious.
 I also love cranberry sauce (my version contains bourbon).

 So does my Bourbon Caramelized Onion Jam!
-The BEST onion jam for burgers, sausages, pulled pork, brisket and more!!
+The BEST onion jam for burgers, sausages, pulled pork, brisket, and more!!

 Now, if you are a pierogi lover, I have you covered too.
 This Pierogi Sauce is the BEST pierogi topping EVER!